followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/1 Configuration/tooltip/contentTemplate.md

         </tr>
         <tr>
           <td><code>point</code></td>
           <td>Information on the point being hovered over.
-To learn more about the field and methods of the point object, refer to the <a href="/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Chart_Elements/Point/">Point</a> topic.</td>
+For more information about the field and the point object's methods, refer to the <a href="/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Chart_Elements/Point/">Point</a> topic.</td>
         </tr>
         <tr>
           <td><code>points</code></td>